kartikhunt3r/urine_strip_color_extreactor/README.md

 2. Click on the "Upload" button.
 3. Choose an image of a urine strip from your local machine and click "Submit".
 4. The application will process the image and display the color analysis results on the webpage.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue on the [GitHub repository](https://github.com/your-username/urine-strip-analyzer).

-## License

-This project is licensed under the [MIT License](LICENSE).